 One of the great health benefits of cherries is better sleep.
-They contain natural melatonin which is known to aid in sleep.
+They contain natural which is known to aid in sleep.
 Melatonin also helps with the bodily regeneration that needs to occur while sleeping.
 A 2012 study showed that drinking tart cherry juice increased melatonin, total sleep time and sleep efficiency.

 Reduced Muscle Pain & Regulated Blood Pressure

 Due to the high levels of potassium and anti-inflammatory properties, cherries can help reduce muscle pain from exercise as well as joint pain from arthritis.
-These properties also help with maintaining a healthy blood pressure which assists in protecting from heart disease.
+These properties also help with maintaining healthy blood pressure which assists in protecting from heart disease.